GorML/Neural-Network-Zoo/README.md

 ## :triangular_ruler: Formatting guidelines are:

-1. #### Single file/notebook per every network.
-2. #### Easy first-glance understanding of modular architectures.
+1. #### Easy first-glance understanding of modular architectures.
-3. #### References to the original [arXiv](https://arxiv.org/) papers and official [GitHub](https://github.com/) repositories.
+2. #### References to the original [arXiv](https://arxiv.org/) papers and official [GitHub](https://github.com/) repositories.
-4. #### Chronological layout of learning modules, going from shallow to deeper layers.
+3. #### Chronological layout of learning modules, going from shallow to deeper layers.
-5. #### Single class/structure per every network with clarifying inline comments for bigger network blocks/modules.
+4. #### Single class/structure per every network with clarifying inline comments for bigger network blocks/modules.
 Custom modules are permissible, if necessary.
 Smaller classes go before larger ones.
+5. #### Single file/notebook per every network.
+Jupyter Notebooks with full training/testing pipelines are preferable when optimization is non-trivial and results are especially useful or simply appealing.
 6. #### Focus on the original paper's formulation, guiding the choice of implementation level (whether on the low level of matrix multiplications or on the higher levels of framework modules).

 ## :hugs: *Any contributions are greatly appreciated as long as they comply with the established formatting.
 Suggestions on modifying the formatting guidelines are also very welcome!*